 Surrounded by beautiful winter wilderness this hotel on the shores of Lake Inari near the Russian border offers an especially quiet, remote adventure.
 The chilly, clear nights mean that there’s a good chance to catch the shimmering lights in the skies over the lake, which is one of Finland’s largest.
 Here you can bed down in heated glass pods known as “Aurora Bubbles,” which contain a double bed and toilet area allowing guests to watch for the stunning sight of the aurora in comfort, rather than the cold.
-As this area is only subject to very limited light pollution, it has an especially impressive borealis-viewing record.
+As this area is only subject to very limited light pollution, it has an especially impressive Borealis-viewing record.
 The hotel also offers the use of outdoor equipment like toboggans, kicksleds and skis, as well as a traditional Finnish sauna for warming up after the day’s activities.

-Carved entirely out of ice, this extraordinary hotel looks like something straight out of Disney’s Frozen – and, you’ll be ideally positioned for seeing the aurora too as it sits just outside of the city of Alta, which is famous for its high frequency viewing due to the dry winter climate and lack of light pollution.
+Carved entirely out of ice, this extraordinary hotel looks like something straight out of Disney’s hit movie Frozen.
+You’ll be ideally positioned for seeing the aurora, as it sits just outside of the city of Alta, which is famous for its high-frequency viewing due to the dry winter climate and lack of light pollution.
 The hotel opens in January every year and melts away again in the spring.
 Beds are made of reindeer fur and warm sleeping bags to keep you nice and cozy in the hotel’s interior temperatures which remain a constant 19 to 24 degrees Fahrenheit.
 When you need to warm up, just hit the hot tub, where you might just get lucky and enjoy the light show as you soak in the soothing waters.
 The hotel also has an ice bar made from solid blocks of ice and serves stiff drinks in ice glasses, while its restaurant is known for its fantastic dishes prepared with fresh, local ingredients.

-Set against an out-of-this-world backdrop of mountainous lava fields about an hour’s drive from Reykjavik, the Ion Hotel is a great base for exploring Iceland’s unique environment.
+Set against an out-of-this-world backdrop of mountainous lava fields about an hour’s drive from Reykjavik, the Ion Adventure Hotel is a great base for exploring Iceland’s unique environment.
 Its floor-to-ceiling windows offer panoramic views of the geo-thermal area and mountainous region – as well as the aurora borealis.
-The farm-fresh cuisine at its Silfra Restaurant & Bar, view-heavy Northern Lights Bar serving up Icelandic gin and partially exposed Lava Spa, make for the ultimate Icelandic experience – even before you step foot outside.
+The farm-fresh cuisine at its Silfra Restaurant & Bar, Northern Lights Bar serving up Icelandic gin and partially exposed Lava Spa, make for the ultimate Icelandic experience – even before you step foot outside.
 It also offers easy access to the “Golden Circle” which includes magnificent Gulfoss Falls, Geysir and Thingvellir National Park.

 Located in the far north of Scotland in a wild, rugged landscape along the coast, Croft 103 offers awe-inspiring views of the aquamarine sea and soaring mountains.
 In this majestic wilderness area, you can easily sit for hours and do nothing but watch the endless beauty and brilliant skies.
 If you’re lucky, the aurora will make an appearance as the icing on the cake.
 Sitting in the outdoor claw foot tub on the terrace at Hill Cottage is the perfect spot for awaiting their arrival.

 With the Yukon one of the best spots on the planet to see the northern lights, Inn on the Lake in Whitehorse is ideal for catching the display.
 It also offers a host of outdoor activities, meaning you can borrow a pair of snowshoes to head out into the wilds or even drive a dog sled while keeping an eye out for solar activity.
 Other options include ice fishing, flight-seeing tours, cross-country skiing, or just kicking back in the comfort of your room, with the opportunity to take in the action from there too.
-You’ll also find a cozy fire in the great room, a spacious deck, music room and three solariums that are perfect for relaxation.
+You’ll also find a cozy fire in the great room, a spacious deck, a music room and solariums that are perfect for relaxation.

 Fairbanks has long been renowned as one of the best spots in the world for viewing the northern lights, and Chena Hot Springs Resort, far away from the light pollution of the city, provides a stunning backdrop.
-Guests can enjoy watching the display from a hot springs, and the resort sends out an alert when the lights appear via an aurora alarm service.
+Guests can enjoy watching the display from the hot springs, and the resort sends out an alert when the lights appear via an aurora alarm service.
 The hotel also offers nightly snow coach tours to search for the aurora, traveling to a higher elevation to increase the odds of viewing the elusive phenomena.
 Activities like dog-sledding tours and flight-seeing are available too.

 Located two hours away from the capital city of Reykjavik in a rural area, there is no light pollution here to diminish the wonders of the northern lights.
 The hotel also turns off its outside lights to provide even more optimal conditions for viewing.
 In addition to the aurora, the hotel is tucked between the East Rangá River and the Mount Hekla volcano, and every room has an outstanding view.
 You can watch from a hot tub or specially made benches for lying on and gazing at the sky.
 If you’re ready for bed, you don’t need to worry about missing out as you can always request a wake-up call if and when the lights appear.

 Hotel Budir sits among the black lava fields on the tip of the remote Snaefellsnes peninsula, offering aurora-watching in style.
 The floor-to-ceiling windows in the hotel bar overlook a striking volcanic shoreline to the glacier-topped mountain beyond.
-In the winter time, just cozying up next to the warmth of the fireplace and sipping hot chocolate while watching the northern lights outside can be the highlight of an amazing experience here.
+In the wintertime, just cozying up next to the warmth of the fireplace and sipping hot chocolate while watching the northern lights outside can be the highlight of an amazing experience here.
 Arrive with an appetite, as its award-winning restaurant is not only known as one of the country’s most romantic, but the cuisine that includes unique fish dishes and delectable desserts is highly acclaimed.